o3world/o3w-frontend-guidelines/README.md

 * Use `H1` - `H6` to properly order and identify headings.
 * In tables, use the `scope` attribute to associate header cells and data cells in data tables and use the `summary` attribute of the table element to give an overview of data tables.
 * For forms, always provide a submit button, use `label` elements to associate text labels with form controls, and visually indicate required form controls.
-* With image elements, always use `alt` attributes.
+* With image elements, **always** use `alt` attributes.
 Use an empty `alt` attribute on image elements that Assistive Technology should ignore.
+    * Good `alt` attribute text should describe the content of the image as specifically as possible.
+    * If an image is used for decorative purposes only, an `alt=""` should be used.
+* Text should NEVER be included as part of an image even when using and `alt` attribute to describe it.

+**For additional information on writing good `alt` attribute text, check out [What is Alt Text (Alternative Text)?](https://moz.com/learn/seo/alt-text) by Moz.**

 _Tools such as [PowerMapper’s SortSite](https://www.powermapper.com/products/sortsite/) or [Chrome’s Accessibility Developer Tools](https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb?hl=en) extension can be used to audit and correct basic accessibility issues._